mank03/Tweet-Manager/README.md

 ### Components of Program
 #### Create Tweet
 When the user enters 1 in the menu option, it will ask for their username and what they would like to tweet and the program will generate a unique user ID.
 Each tweet is stored in a node at the end of the linked list.
+#### Display Tweets
+If option 2 is selected, all of the tweets that are currently in memory (ie. in the linked list) will be displayed to the user.